gilbruno/SolidityVoting/README.md

 Then we are able to compute our winner in Javascript.
 We compare this computed winner with the winner computed with the smart contract and compare with the winnerID <br>
+✔️ Everybody should see the workflowStatus at this stage <br>
+✔️ Everybody should see the winner by getting the winningProposalID <br>

 ## RUN TESTS